loss vs Jermell Charlo

 “I dictated the pace.
 That's what champions do,” Harrison said.
 “He wound up for big shots and I kept my defense tight.
 All we worked on was defense.
 I kept my composure and I did what champions do.
 I’m blessed.
 I told y’all, my family, everyone.
 He’s a great champion.
 I’ve seen him in the gym.
 He’s a hell of a champion.
 I used my ring generalship.”

 The rematch was set for June 23, 2019.
 However, Harrison suffered torn ligaments in his ankle during training for the bout.
-Now fully healed, Harrison will face Charlo again, this time on Saturday, December 21, 2019 at Toyota Arena in Ontario, California, live on FOX PBC Fight Night.
+It was rescheduled on Saturday, December 21, 2019 at Toyota Arena in Ontario, California, live on FOX PBC Fight Night.
+The trash talk in the weeks leading up to the bout was epic.
+And the fight itself delivered.
+Charlo came out winging in the first couple rounds.
+Harrison did his best to avoid the wild power shots but a left hook in the second sent him crashing to the canvas.